Skalhoef/Sebastians_Personalized_QE_n_EPW_Codes/README.md

 # Sebastians_Personalized_QE_n_EPW_Codes
-This repository contains minimal modifications to Quantum ESPRESSO to support the GRIT code.
+This repository contains modifications to Quantum ESPRESSO to support the GRIT code.

 Changes include: